 As we get closer to realising transformative applications of blockchain, it becomes more important that the social, legal, ethical and economic space is ready to receive these.
 There needs to be a broad support base, and awareness needs to be cultivated for the use of blockchain applications.

-The coalition therefore intends to work on the right conditions under which blockchain can be used.
-Accordingly the coalition wants to offer an independent, cross-sectoral platform and alliance to relevant stakeholders from government bodies, industry, public organisations and researchers.
+The Dutch Blockchain Coalition therefore works on such “good conditions” under which blockchain can be used.
+To this end, the coalition wants to offer an independent, cross-sectoral platform and partnership to relevant stakeholders from government, industry, society organisations and researchers.

-The role of governments, regulators and interest groups with respect to blockchain also comes into view.
-This concerns aspects such as regulations and the creation of markets, legal liabilities, the protection of privacy, consumer protection, conflict mediation and arbitration, contract law, new roles of trusted third parties, roles of identifying and certifying parties, how smart contracts work, the right to be forgotten, and new possibilities and roles for compliance and audit functions.
+The role of governments, supervisory bodies and advocacy groups concerning blockchain also needs to be considered.
+This concerns aspects such as governance of blockchain, regulation and market formation, legal liabilities, protection of privacy, consumer protection, conflict mediation and arbitration, contract law, new roles of trusted third parties, roles of identifying and certifying parties, the functioning of smart contracts, the right to be forgotten, and new possibilities and roles of compliance and audit functions.